Susan Nutter

-She was named Library Journal’s Librarian of the Year in 2005, and received the Hugh Atkinson Memorial Award in 1999 from ACRL.
+She was named Library Journal's Librarian of the Year in 2005, and received the Hugh Atkinson Memorial Award in 1999 from ACRL.
 ACRL also named her the Academic/Research Librarian of the Year in 2016.

 Before coming to NCSU in 1987, Nutter worked at the Massachusetts Institute of Technology Libraries as, among other things, associate director for collections management and technical services.
 Prior to that, she was a Council on Library Resources Academic Library Management Intern at the University of North Carolina-Chapel Hill.
 Nutter earned a B.A. in American Literature from Colby College (1966) and MSLS from Simmons College.

 Personal life

-Nutter was born in Massachusetts, the daughter of Dorothy Helena Victoria Nutter (nee Hilmer) and Edmund Winslow Nutter.
+Nutter was born in Massachusetts, the daughter of Dorothy Helena Victoria Nutter (née Hilmer) and Edmund Winslow Nutter.
 She had one sister.
 She married Joe Hewitt, provost of the libraries at UNC, shortly after moving to North Carolina.
-Nutter died on March 25, 2019 in Durham, North Carolina.
+Nutter died on March 25, 2019, in Durham, North Carolina.